yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 PhD projects:
   * Johanna's project with Darkhorse : 2) one (PhD/embedded researcher) that investigates sustainable forms of knowledge transfer and creative and collaborative work practices in combined digital and physical learning environments
-  * research related to the core project, the coding platform -- how to reflect on tools through coding
+  * research related to the core project, the coding platform -- how to reflect on tools through coding, monitoring, conceptualizing, planning, programming the platform
   * Part of the PhDs will be embedded researchers within companies / instutitions
   *

 1 PhD will be charged with reflecting on tools will evaluate the coding platform over four years, measuring the success and development of the platform.

 Work packages: overall structure for projects